Adelaide is an exciting cosmopolitan city.

 Museums, Galleries, Botanical Gardens and don’t forget the Zoo

-Adelaide was one of the earliest settled cities in Australia and has a number of beautiful old buildings.
+One of the earliest settled cities in Australia, Adelaide and has a number of beautiful old buildings.
 Located on North Terrace, the Art Gallery of South Australia and the South Australian Museum are two very stately old buildings housing significant collections of art and Australian cultural artifacts.

-Adelaide has a great zoo which is perfect for people of all ages.
 Don’t miss the Adelaide Zoo.
-Home to many native Australian birds and wildlife including koalas, Australia sea lions and kangaroos as well as lions, giraffes, monkeys and panda bears.
+Home to many native Australian birds and wildlife including koalas, wombats, sea lions and kangaroos as well as traditional favourites such as lions, giraffes, monkeys and panda bears.

 Adelaide’s Architecture and Heritage Tours

 Adelaide treasures its city’s unique heritage and is has a number of guided tours and self-guided walking trails to showcase the city’s grand old buildings and history.
-They’re filled with interesting stories, tales of earlier times and flavoured with a scandal or two.
-A great way to get some insight to how things were in early Adelaide days.
+Alive with interesting stories, tales of earlier times and flavoured with a scandal or two so, make sure you don’t miss these tours.

 The National Trust offers a number of Guided Tours which include: